michaelchanwahyan/livox-penguin/README.md

 bash build.sh
 ```

-*Software and cathedrals are much the same â first we build them, then we
+*Software and cathedrals are much the same -- first we build them, then we
+pray.*

-pray.* ~ Sam Redwine [Proceedings of the 4th International Software Process
+~ Sam Redwine [Proceedings of the 4th International Software Process
-Workshop, Moretonhampstead, Devon, U.K., 11â13 May 1988, IEEE Computer
+Workshop, Moretonhampstead, Devon, U.K., 11--13 May 1988, IEEE Computer
 Society]